books

 red mars (kim stanley robinson)

-yeah, still rolling on KSR. this is a pretty epic ride. there’s a lot of world building going on here and you’re only getting
+yeah, still rolling on KSR. this is a pretty epic ride. there’s a lot of world building going on here and some mind-bending politics that i would really like to dig into. i don’t know if i have the strength to motor through the balance of the series.

 intimations (zadie smith)

-picked this up on a trip and cruised through it in a day-ish on the train. this is a fun little collection of essays from the pandemic period on by zadie smith. i’m a bit ashamed to admit that i haven’t really read any of her novels. i keep getting distracted and leaving the book somewhere. but i do love her essay materials.
+picked this up on a trip and cruised through it in a day-ish on the train. this is a fun little collection of essays from the pandemic period on by zadie smith. i’m ashamed to admit that i haven’t read any of her novels. i keep getting distracted and leaving the book at some point. but i do love her essay materials.

 ending fossil fuels (holly jean buck)